 - Oh, and X Dies: We're told in the introduction that Resi Noth will die in Chapter 39.

 - Public Secret Message: This is how Campbell passes on information to the Americans.
-He's given a list of things they want him to find out about the Nazis, and after he finds them out he communicates the answer on his radio show by, say, coughing in the middle of a certain sentence if the answer is "yes" and not coughing if the answer is "no", or by using a certain word he wouldn't otherwise use, etc.
+One of his editors is given a list of things they want him to find out about the Nazis, and after he finds them out he annotates Campbell's speeches with, say, a cough in the middle of a certain sentence if the answer is "yes," or a word he wouldn't otherwise use, etc.

 - Shut Up, Hannibal!: Campbell to Bernard B. O'Hare near the end, after Bernard's long rant about how Howard is pure evil, possibly even the devil.
 Campbell's response also serves as a rant against blind faith and radical hatred.

 - Smart People Play Chess: When Campbell first meets Kraft, the first thing they do is play a gentlemanly game of chess using pieces Campbell carved himself.
 Both are highly experienced players, and Campbell notes that he "was able to come up with enough intuitively interesting moves to give my new friend entertainment while he beat me."